 Java was considered the best language, because it was designed to “write once, run anywhere,” which seemed wise considering how the world was moving from minicomputers with terminals to networked personal computers (PCs).
 When I first arrived at university, the entire campus ran on VAX terminals, although some students brought their own PCs to use in their dorm rooms.
 By the time I graduated 4 years later, almost the entire campus had switched to networked PCs.
 I had a job staffing the college computer lab and I fondly recall the excitement on campus when PCs replaced the monochrome VAX terminals with their pea green screens.
 There was a raging debate at the time whether PCs should use an operating system from Microsoft or Apple.
 My friends in the computer lab predicted with all the confidence of sages that Java was the future since it could be used to create desktop applications that would run in Windows 95, Mac OS 7 or even Solaris.
 Everyone knew at the time that desktop applications running on PCs was the future of computing and we all wanted our software to be able to escape the clutches of Microsoft, who was the geek’s great Satan.

 The geeks who hung around the UNIX lab gave me some odd advice which I thought was really strange at the time.
 They told me to learn Perl or Python as my first programming language, since it would make me even more productive.
-I dismissed these people as weird oddballs, but their arguments in favor of interpreted languages were very similar to the people arguing for Java.
+I dismissed these people as weird oddballs, but their arguments in favor of interpreted languages were very similar to the arguments I heard in the PC lab in favor of Java.
 They told me that computers were getting faster and faster, so why worry about performance, but they said that the flexibility of interpreted languages would make me far more productive as a programmer.

 Since I have always been a contrarian, I bucked all the trends and decided to learn C as my first programming language.
 Everyone told me that C was a hard language to learn, especially for someone who didn’t have an instructor to guide me.
 Besides, object oriented programming and graphical interfaces were the wave of the future, so it was pointless to learn C, but I wanted to get as close to the bare metal as possible so that I could figure out how they actually worked.
 Over Christmas break in 1995, I worked my way through the New C Primer Plus by Micheal Waite and Stephen Prata, with just a pencil and paper to write out sample programs since I didn’t have a C compiler at the time.
 For me it was like reading philosophy–purely theoretical ideas that tickled my imagination and were fun to ponder.
 The book had whole chapters on pointers, memory allocation and bit fiddling—none of which have I ever used, but I recall being thrilled to learn how computers work at the lowest level.
 I remember being fascinated by an algorithm in the book that converted numbers from binary to decimal and back again.